"Life is so crazy And love is unkind Because she came first, darling Will she hang on your mind?"

 Miyako from ef - a tale of memories may not technically be the first girl Hiro meets, but she is the first girl introduced to him in the anime.

 In the anime the outcome is different.
-Kohta briefly reciprocates Yuka's feelings with a kiss, but almost immediantly after forgets he ever kissed and it's never mentioned again.
-At the end of the anime he appears to have gotten with no-one, but it is hinted Lucy returned to him.
-I suppose, however, this depends on if you prefer Kohta with Lucy or Yuka, if you believe the anime exists, or your interperetation of the ending.
+Kohta briefly reciprocates Yuka's feelings with a kiss, but almost immediately after forgets he ever kissed and it's never mentioned again.
+At the end of the anime he appears to have gotten with no one, but it is hinted Lucy returns to him.

 Flame of Recca: Sakoshita Yanagi and Kirisawa Fuuko both like Hanabishi Recca, but Yanagi is guaranteed to win since she is introduced first.
 However, as the story goes on, Fuuko's interest shifts from Recca to Ishijima Domon, giving her a happier end than most later-introduced love interests.